Fourth Druk Gyalpo; Celebrating the Father of Bhutan and gift of Democracy to Bhutanese People

 In 1981 Dzongkhag Yargay Tshogdu consisting of elected members was established to decide on the development priorities of the individual's districts and a decade later in 1991 the process was taken a step further with the establishment of Gewog Yargay Tshochung.
 These bodies worked to promote the democratic processes by giving the responsibilities of decision making to the grassroots.
 The gup election of 1998 is also a significant achievement of the fourth king.

 In 1998 he delegated full executive powers to the cabinet and directed the National Assembly to devise a new system that would introduce a vote of confidence in the king.
-Consequently, in march 26,2005, Bhutan unveiled its draft constitutional democracy.
-The following year he abdicated the throne in favor of his son.
+Consequently, on march 26,2005, Bhutan unveiled its draft constitutional democracy.
+The following year he abdicated the throne in favour of his son.

 “It is the system, not the important throne.
 Monarchy is not the best form of government because a King is chosen by birth and not by merit.
 The people of Bhutan must be able to establish a system that works for them,” he convinced his people.